-“We have been made aware of a lawsuit filed by a jeweler against former men’s basketball player Lance Thomas, and we are currently looking into the matter,” said Jon Jackson, an associate athletic director for Duke who works with men’s basketball.
+"We have been made aware of a lawsuit filed by a jeweler against former men's basketball player Lance Thomas and we are currently looking into the matter," said Jon Jackson, an associate athletic director who works with men's basketball, per the AP.

-Duke basketball head coach Mike Krzyzewski has no further comment at this time, Jackson told The Chronicle.
+Duke basketball head coach Mike Krzyzewski, who is currently in Springfield, Mass. at the basketball hall of fame, has no further comment at this time, Jackson told The Chronicle.

 During this summer, Thomas played on the USA Select Team, which the USA Olympic men's basketball team, coached by Krzyzewski, played against in practice.
 Former Blue Devil Kyrie Irving was also on the USA Select Team.